 Generally used in critical situations, this gives short-term and continuous access to your central circulation.
 It can also be used for non-life-and-death situations, like when peripheral catheters just won’t cut it.

 Here, the tip lies in the superior vena cava as well.
 However, unlike the first four, it’s not recommended for home care unless you meet certain hygiene and care requirements.

 If you want to be as covert as possible about your catheter, a central implanted port will do the job.

-It’s less invasive because you’d only need a minor medical procedure, and it’s not as high maintenance as the other vascular access devices.
+It’s less invasive because you will only need a minor medical procedure.
+It is also less maintenance than the other vascular access devices.

-Best for intermittent therapies, this can be used for a long time.
-But it’s a tad different from the first five.
-For the medication to be delivered, you’d need to inject through the skin.
-(A lot of my friends like it because they can take showers and go swimming without worrying about not getting their medical device wet!).
+Best for intermittent therapies, this can be used for a long time, but it’s a tad different from the first five.
+For the medication to be delivered, you will need to inject it through the skin.

 As its name implies, it’s placed in the subcutaneous tissues (just under the skin).
-Also, because this is more of an emergency measure, the risk of complications is very slim.
+Because this is more of an emergency measure, the risk of complications is slim.